 To allow caregivers to grieve the loss of their loved ones, CMS incorporated a two-month delay into the survey process.
 The experts and stakeholders that CMS consulted confirmed that a two-month delay in data collection would be appropriate.

 For this program, hospice agencies are expected to send patient records to PRC on a monthly basis.
 PRC confirms eligibility of these decedents and caregivers before sampling according to the volume.
-As an example, PRC holds records from January until the caregiver can be contacted in April.
-Data collection proceeds for 6 weeks after that initial contact.
+For example, PRC holds records from January until the caregiver can be contacted in April.
+Data collection proceeds for six weeks after that initial contact.
 PRC is happy to administer the Hospice CAHPS survey through either two mailings or up to five telephone attempts.
 PRC will submit the data to CMS on a quarterly basis.
 However, aggregate results can be retrieved from PRCEasyView.com® at any time.

 What does Hospice CAHPS measure?

 |Hospice Team Communication|

 |Getting Timely Care|

 |Treating Family Members with Respect|